Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 **Quick Description:**

-To enable communication between Unity and a ROS TCP endpoint running as a ROS node handles all message passing.
+To enable communication between Unity and ROS, a TCP endpoint running as a ROS node handles all message passing.
 On the Unity side, a `ROSConnection` component provides the necessary functions to publish, subscribe, or call a service using the TCP endpoint ROS node.
 The ROS messages being passed between Unity and ROS are expected to be serialized exactly as ROS serializes them internally.
 This is achieved with the MessageGeneration plugin which generates C# classes, including serialization and deserialization functions, from ROS messages.

 ---